claudiacazacu/TVtime/README.md

 ## Overview

-The application loads users, movies, and series from the `data/` folder, stores them in memory, and exposes a CLI menu for browsing and updating the library.
+The application loads users, movies, and series from the `data/` folder, connects to a PostgreSQL database, and exposes a CLI menu for browsing and updating the library.

 The current implementation includes: